Fire Weather Concerns for the Plains; Record Warmth Spreads

 Marine Zone Forecast

 Southwest wind less than 10 knots.
-Cloudy with a slight chance of rain showers and snow showers.
-Waves calm to 1 foot.
+Cloudy.
+Snow showers likely through early afternoon, then a chance of snow showers late.
+Waves 1 to 2 feet.

 note: wave height forecasts are for ice free areas.